fastlane/fastlane/README.md

 |          |  fastlane  |
 |----------|------------|
-:sparkles: | Connect iOS, Mac, and Android build tools into one workflow (both _fastlane_ tools and third party tools)
+:sparkles: | Connect iOS and Android build tools into one workflow (both _fastlane_ tools and third party tools)
 :monorail: | Define different `deployment lanes` for App Store deployment, beta builds, or testing
 :ship: | Deploy from any computer, including a CI server
 :wrench: | Extend and customise functionality